RGB-D Indiscernible Object Counting in Underwater Scenes

 \subsection{Indiscernible Object Counting}

-Recently, indiscernible scene understanding has become popular~\cite{fan2021concealed,le2021camouflaged,le2019anabranch,lamdouar2020betrayed,zhong2022detecting,le2021camouflaged}.
+Recently, indiscernible/camouflaged scene understanding has become a popular research topic~\cite{fan2021concealed,le2021camouflaged,le2019anabranch,lamdouar2020betrayed,zhong2022detecting,le2021camouflaged}.
 It contains a set of tasks specifically focusing on detection, instance segmentation and video object detection/segmentation.
 It aims to analyze scenes with objects that are difficult to recognize visually~\cite{fan2020Camouflage,lamdouar2020betrayed}.

 In this paper, we study the new task of indiscernible object counting (IOC), which lies at the intersection of dense object counting (DOC) and indiscernible scene understanding.
 Recently proposed datasets~\cite{yunqiu_cod21,le2021camouflaged,fan2021concealed} for concealed scene understanding can be used as benchmarks for IOC by converting instance-level masks to points.
 However, they have several limitations, as discussed in~\secref{sec:intro}.
 Therefore, we propose {the first} large-scale dataset for IOC, \ourdataset.